Tloe/UdacityFeedReaderTesting/README.md

 Project done for the Udacity Front End Developer course.
 Testing of app code with Jasmine

+Test specs are in jasmine/spec/feedreader.js

-## Instructions
+## Run Instructions

 To run the application and tests open index.html in a browser.
+Test result at the bottom